ardavast/bgp-workshop-wiki/How-to-organize-a-bgp-workshop?.md

 * Always make sure they have connectivity between the participants machine and the router they try to connect.
 You would be surprised that many people simply skip pinging the remote machine, before setting a BGP with it :)
 * Ask the participants to first configure a single vlan and a single BGP session with one of the upstreams, then continue with the next router.
 * Advise everyone to start configuring IPv6 after they have successfully connected with all IPv4 peers
+* Have a laptop connected to a projector, displaying the output from one or more of the routers.
+I use a simple looking glass for this: https://github.com/hackman/bird-lg-perl
+  This way eveyone can see if they are connected to the upstreams or if they are leaking the whole BGP table into the exchanges :)

 # More advanced tasks, that can be done during the workshop